themikejr/neo-mikepedia/Mikepedia/PKM-for-Coders.md

 These tactics below are moves to make in your system in order to develop your knowledge.
 They assume the use of a note-taking tool that allows you to make links but they should be broadly applicable.

 1. The [Curiosity List](./Curiosity-List.md) inspires and guides your learning.
-2. The [Guide Note](./Guide-Note.md) is a memory cache and playbook for a set of related steps.
+2. The [Guide Note](./Guide-Note.md) is a playbook and memory cache.
-3. The [Placeholder Note](../Placeholder%20Note.md) is a bookmark for ideas you may want to explore later.
+3. The [Placeholder Note](../Placeholder%20Note.md) is a bookmark for later exploration.
-4. The [Resource List](Resource%20List.md) is a greatest hits album for your most-used tools and techniques.
+4. The Resource List contains greatest hits for important subjects.